d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

 ```

 :begin_tab:`mxnet`
 The pretrained source model instance contains two member variables: `features` and `output`.
-The former contains all layers of the model, except the output layer, and the latter is the output layer of the model.
-The main purpose of this division is to facilitate the fine tuning of the model parameters of all layers except the output layer.
-The member variable `output` of source model is given below.
+The former contains all layers of the model except the output layer, and the latter is the output layer of the model.
+The main purpose of this division is to facilitate the fine-tuning of model parameters of all layers but the output layer.
+The member variable `output` of source model is shown below.
 :end_tab:

 :begin_tab:`pytorch`
 The pretrained source model instance contains a number of feature layers and an output layer `fc`.
-The main purpose of this division is to facilitate the fine tuning of the model parameters of all layers except the output layer.
+The main purpose of this division is to facilitate the fine-tuning of model parameters of all layers but the output layer.
 The member variable `fc` of source model is given below.
 :end_tab:

-As a fully connected layer, it transforms ResNet's final global average pooling layer output into 1000 class output on the ImageNet dataset.

 ```{.python .input}
 pretrained_net.output